Do you need a Dog Bite Lawyer Tampa?

 It is next to impossible for an injured person to sort through all the legal details and insurance companies bank on their ability to convince you that they know best how to reach a proper settlement.
 Before you agree to anything, call us.
-Choose a Winters & Yonker personal injury lawyer in Tampa.
+Choose a Winters & Yonker Tampa Dog Bite Lawyer.
 They are trusted by Tampa residents to settle even the toughest dog bite cases and will give you the help and advice you need to win your case.

 In the vast majority of dog bite cases, action in the case is taken against the owner.
 The degree of owner liability varies from case to case.
 In most, the dog’s owner is responsible for its actions irrespective of whether they had any prior knowledge that the dog could be aggressive.

 There are, however, exceptions to the rule.
 Taking legal action against all liable parties increases your chance of being fully compensated for all your damages.
 There are times when some other person or entity is found to be responsible for your injuries.
 When a dog attack happens on a rental property, for example, the landlord could be among those held liable if it can be proved that he or she knew that a dangerous dog was residing on the premises.
 It is no different than knowing about any other kind of hazard and not taking appropriate steps to fix the problem.